GabooSinO/TicTacToe/README.md

 # TicTacToe
-Just Tic Tac Toe, simple.
+## Just Tic Tac Toe, simple.
+Only multiplayer mode, if you don't have friends, play against your other self or something, i don't know.